junwatu/ai-voice-note/blog/README.md

 });
 ```

-The transcriptions API takes as input the audio file from the storage and will response for the transcription of the audio.
+The transcriptions API takes as input the audio file from the storage and will respond to the transcription of the audio.
 By default, the response type will be JSON with the raw text included.

 ## Save Data to GridDB

+[GridDB](https://griddb.net/en/) is an open-source time series database optimized for IoT and Big Data.
+However, it can also be used for general web applications.

 To save the transcribed data from OpenAI, we will use GridDB as the database.
-In Node.js server these data will be saved in the database:
+In the Node.js server these data will be saved in the database:

 ```javascript
 const speechData = {